capeprivacy/pycape/examples/README.md

 # Examples

 Before running a function, you need to first get an access token (`<AUTH_TOKEN>`) with the [Cape CLI](https://github.com/capeprivacy/cli) by running `cape login`.
 Once logged into Cape, you can find the access token in your `~/.config` directory as follows: `cat ~/.config/cape/auth`.
 The access token will be used when instantiating `Cape` client.
 If `access_token` attribute is None, it will try to automatically load the access token from your config file.
-Then you'll obtain a function id ('<FUNCTION_ID>') and a checksum (`<CHECKSUM>`) once you have deployed your function with `cape deploy`.
+Then you'll obtain a function id ('<FUNCTION_ID>') and a checksum (`<FUNC_CHECKSUM>`) once you have deployed your function with `cape deploy`.
 If a checksum is not specified then the verification of the checksum will not occur.
 It is encouraged to always provide the desired checksum for security.

 ## Echo: running functions on raw bytes